 In the past, German brewers have used a special “ultra-low” gluten Australian barley to brew the first beer that is gluten-free while conforming to the strict requirements of the law.

 However, German beer giant Bitburger is now targeting the growing market of people who suffer from a gluten sensitivity or coeliac disease.

 Bitburger will be the first big German brewery to offer gluten-free beer under its own brand name.

 Our Top Pick: Paulaner Salvator Bock Lager – 7.9% ABV

 Paul Salvator perfectly embodies this lager style that is often called “liquid bread”.
 It is currently one of six breweries which provide beer for the iconic Oktoberfest held in Munich and is also one of the top ten best sellers of beer from Germany.

 This stuff is liquid gold!
-This German beer pours with a medium butterscotch-colored head.
+This German beer is beautifully colored and has a medium-butterscotch head.
 The clear body is a deep amber color that is almost a chestnut brown.